nsilva-n/sp-higher_lower/README.md

 # Higher or lower

-*Oh, restless soul in search of digital glory,
+*Oh, restless voyager on digital seas,
-Hear now a tale not of curriculum’s march,
+Pause here and heed a tale of chance and code—
-But of one coder’s quest—by leisure, not decree—
+For not in classrooms bound, nor by masters’ decree,
-To build a game where numbers rise and arch.*
+But by the hand of freedom was this game bestowed.*

 ---